boytchev/scorm/src/gift-wrapping/index.md

 ### How to play

 When the application is started it shows a ball.
 Click on the ball to show a cloud of gray objects.
-Then pick only those of them, that are at the vertixes of the convex hull enclosing all objects.
+Then pick only those of them, that are at the vertices of the convex hull enclosing all objects.
 This must be done on a sequence of challenges with increasing number of objects.
 The ultimate goal is to reach score 100.

 - **Starting**: Click on the ball or on a wrapped gift.
 - **Playing**: Click on the objects to select or unselect them.
 Selected objects are blue, the unselected objects are dark gray.
 Double-click on an object to toggle all objects.